 Recent labour market

-employment growth was similar in both of Statistics Canada's
+employment growth has been similar in both of Statistics Canada's

-monthly surveys with data on employment: the Survey of Employment, Payrolls and
+monthly surveys with data on employment: the Survey of Employment,

 During this period, both surveys showed